Mrian07/Proyeksi/docs/system-admin-guide/authentication/saml/README.md

 #### 1.1 configuration.yml file

-In your OpenProject packaged installation, you can modify the `/opt/openproject/config/configuration.yml` file.
-This will contains the complete OpenProject configuration and can be extended to also contain metadata settings and connection details for your SSO identity provider.
+In your ProyeksiApp packaged installation, you can modify the `/opt/openproject/config/configuration.yml` file.
+This will contains the complete ProyeksiApp configuration and can be extended to also contain metadata settings and connection details for your SSO identity provider.

 Everything belonging to the `saml` key will be made available to the plugin.
 The first key below `saml` can be freely chosen (`my_saml` in the example).